 - Information Hiding- hide the information

 Information hiding simply means to hide the information so that it cannot be accessed by an unwanted party.
-In software design, information hiding is achieved by designing the modules in a manner that the information gathered or contained in one module is hidden and it cant be accessed by any other modules.
+In software design, information hiding is achieved by designing the modules in a manner that the information gathered or contained in one module is hidden and can’t be accessed by any other modules.

 - Refactoring- reconstruct something

 Refactoring simply means reconstructing something in such a way that it does not affect the behavior of any other features.
 Refactoring in software design means reconstructing the design to reduce complexity and simplify it without affecting the behavior or its functions.
 Fowler has defined refactoring as “the process of changing a software system in a way that it won’t affect the behavior of the design and improves the internal structure”.

 Different levels of Software Design:

 There are three different levels of software design.
 They are:

 - Architectural Design: